Managing Jobs

 Synchronize a job when you've changed the labels assigned to Data Collectors and the job is actively running on those engines.
 Or, synchronize a job to trigger a restart of a non running pipeline that has encountered an error.

-Note: You cannot synchronize a Transformer job.
+Note: You cannot synchronize a Transformer or Transformer for Snowflake job.

 When you synchronize an active job, Control Hub performs the following actions: